nordicsense/landsat/README.md

 ## General capabilities

-* Landsat L5, L7, L8 atmospheric correction based on stored metadata
+* Landsat L5, L7, L8 atmospheric convertion based on stored metadata
 * Landsat band aggregation into multi-layer TIFFs
 * Collection of training data from mult-layer Landsat TIFF images using the mapping of coordinates to images and classes
 * Training and validating a Tensorflow based classifier for Landsat landcover